 - Homemade Louisiana Hot Sauce: Like a lot of vinegar tang?
 This one is for you.
 Just three ingredients.

 - Garlic Habanero Hot Sauce: This recipe uses both garlic and carrots, for a earthy-sweet and pungent twist.

 Basic Jalapeño Hot Sauce

-- Saute the oil, jalapeño peppers, onions, garlic, and salt in a sauce pan over high hight for 4 minutes.
+- Saute the oil, jalapeño peppers, onions, garlic, and salt in a saucepan over high heat for 4 minutes.

 - Pour water into the mix and cook, stirring often, for 20 minutes.

-- Take pan off heat and let the mixture cool down to room temperature.
+- Take the pan off the heat and let the mixture cool down to room temperature.

 - Puree the mix in a food processor until it’s completely smooth.